-18.7 Procedure for electors' meetings
+17.7 Procedure for electors' meetings

-- (1) The procedure for electors' meetings is dealt with in the Act and the Regulations. - (2) In exercising his or her discretion to determine the procedure to be followed at an electors' meeting, the presiding member is to have regard to this local law.
+(1) The procedure for electors' meetings is dealt with in the Act and the Regulations.

+(2) In exercising his or her discretion to determine the procedure to be followed at an electors' meeting, the presiding member is to have regard to this local law.

-18.8 Participation of non-electors
+17.8 Participation of non-electors

-A person who is not an elector of the local government shall not take part in any discussion at an electors' meeting unless the meeting, by resolution, permits the person do so.
+A person who is not an elector of the Town shall not take part in any discussion at an electors' meeting unless the meeting, by resolution, permits the person do so.

-18.9 Voting at electors' meetings
+17.9 Voting at electors' meetings